 - While you're at it, scroll through the Software Hub for even more interesting material.

-ActiveX is a proprietary feature from Microsoft for Internet Explorer, designed to provide exclusive controls required to access and display certain web contents.
+ActiveX is a proprietary feature from Microsoft for Internet Explorer, designed to provide exclusive controls required to access and display certain web content.

 How do I enable ActiveX on my computer?

-- Navigate to the ‘Tools’ (gear) icon and click on it.
+- Navigate to the Tools icon and click on it.